sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 8:25am, still tinkering, Chris and I questioning our relationship while we wait to start.

 9:15am, set off a while back.
 Just recovering at the top of today's big climb.
-9% gradient according to Anneke 😬.
+9% gradient according to Annek not sure that's entirely true 😬.

 10:00am, first nature stop in Amblainville.
 Sticking together more and more, 25km seen off with a good effort from everyone.